evilUrge/epicgames-weekly-freegames/README.md

 - Open the extension and export all the cookies (fifth button starting from the left in the top bar of the extension that I used)
 - Paste the cookies into the file called cookies.json
 - Restart the script

+>To copy a cookie file in a swarm\compose, bind the local copy of `cookies.json` to: `/tmp/cookies.json`